moocode/conman/README.md

 Conman is a simple server configuration management library.
 The core concepts are around:

-_Ingredients_ - reusable, sharable components that achieve specific tasks _Recipes_ - your private recipes that make use of the Ingredients
+* _Ingredients_ - reusable, sharable components that achieve specific tasks
+* _Recipes_ - your public or private recipes that make use of the Ingredients

+Ingredients should ensure that they are idempotent.
+Public Recipes may include setting up a LAMP system for example.

 Installation
 ------------